-So rather than trying to hunt down a bottle of Stonier Pinot Noir from the Mornington Peninsula for this Poached Quail with Somen Noodles and Spinach dish I cracked open a bottle of the Invivo Pinot Noir from Central Otago, New Zealand as an alternative.
+So rather than trying to hunt down a bottle of Stonier Pinot Noir from the Mornington Peninsula for this Poached Quail dish I cracked open a bottle of the Invivo Pinot Noir from Central Otago, New Zealand as an alternative.

 One quail is suitable for one person as a light lunch; serving two for a dinner doesn’t seem too extravagant or greedy.